Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 Azzi Fudd’s Debut: ‘I’m Going to Stop Fouling’

 Fudd’s first WNBA game produced the kind of foul trouble that the No. 1 overall pick had perhaps not envisioned but immediately identified afterward.
-The Connecticut product finished with 4 points on 2-for-7 shooting, 0-for-2 from 3, and picked up 3 fouls in 16 minutes.
+The UConn product finished with 4 points on 2-for-7 shooting, 0-for-2 from 3, and picked up 3 fouls in 16 minutes.

 “She picked up three fouls, but she’ll be fine,” Fernandez said of Fudd’s debut.
 “We tried to get her involved with flares and pin-downs.
 I liked her aggressiveness off the bounce—she had one that went in and out.
 It’s good to get that first game under her belt and move forward.”